The reasons to start a blog are as strong as ever, even with so many platforms and channels to reach new customers.

 SEO, or search engine optimization, is the practice of optimizing web content for search engine algorithms.
 Good SEO can improve your website’s ranking on Google, thus making your content findable by people looking for what you offer.

 72% of digital marketers assert that content is the best tactic for SEO.
-In other words, your blog is your best bet of nabbing a top spot on Google.
+In other words, an important reason to start a blog is because it's your best bet of nabbing a top spot on Google.

 SEO can be a powerful driver of new business growth.
 While SEO tends to pay off in the medium-to-long-term, prolific advisor, investor, and SaaS entrepreneur Hiten Shah notes that spotting niche content opportunities—which still exist for every industry—can even help in the short term.

-Because the compounding ROI on search-focused efforts is so profound, it’s important to lay the foundation for SEO from the beginning.
+Because the compounding ROI on search-focused efforts is so profound, it’s important to lay the foundation for SEO from the beginning—a compelling reason to start a blog now and not wait.

 Creating optimized blog content might be easier than you think.
 Most SaaS companies already have a plethora of content that, with a little tweaking, makes the perfect material for a solid blog post.
 Whether it’s market research, whitepapers, an email newsletter, product documentation, or a write-up about a new feature, you probably already have plenty of content just waiting to be posted.